 The trouble with backwinds is they give no impression of movement and soon I was dripping like a dewy fern.
 As you’d expect out here, the seas were jaunty, with occasional swells rolling by that looked higher than me.
 But there were no tell-tale whitecaps, the stern wasn’t pushed about, and half an hour in, a long concrete ledge/seawall below Peacehaven cliffs offered a way out if needed.
 That would have to be in extremis though, as at times the swell slapped hard against the walls and there were only steps to get out.

 A few miles ahead I could see the whitewashed conurbation of Brighton, but the old backside was now beginning to feel the strain.
 I passed by a couple of serious-looking sea swimmers heading upwind, then put in between some groynes at Saltdean, where another cliff-protecting concrete walkway resumed and ran all the way to Brighton; a fun cycle or hoverboard, I dare say.
-I timed my landing well enough, but after pumping the seat and a rest, re-entry required flipping the swamped boat a couple of times to drain it.
+I timed my landing well enough, but after pumping the seat and a rest, re-entry required flipping the swamped boat a couple of times.
 Probably because getting back out between the surf can’t be done as briskly as coming in.

 Next obstacle: getting round Brighton marina where the seas really felt quite lively.
 The southeasterly swell was bouncing off the marina walls like Brighton revellers on legal highs.
 Nothing for it but to PLF; at least the wind was helping.
 Round the back of the breakwater all was calm, bar the odd oversized swell.
 I found a piece of coal and a child’s wet shoe.
 It was a good omen: follow the shoe!